RealityWanderers/R4R_Public/README.md

 ## 🎮 Controls

 Movement:
+- Turning: <br />
-- Turning: R stick left and right or physically turning in real life.
+R stick left and right or physically turning in real life.
 Level_0 shows an example for a menu to change turn type and turn settings.
+- Skate: <br />
-- Skate: Hold L or R grip and swing your arm.
+Hold L or R grip and swing your arm.
+- Jump: <br />
-- Jump: Hold both L and R grip and swing your arms.
+Hold both L and R grip and swing your arms.
-- Air Dash: Hold both L and R grip and swing your arms while in the air.
+- Air Dash: <br />
+Hold both L and R grip and swing your arms while in the air.
+- Brake: <br />
-- Brake: Hold both L and R grip for a second to slow down.
+Hold both L and R grip for a second to slow down.

 Special:
-- Homing Attack: When the green indicator appears do an Air Dash motion.
+- Homing Attack: <br />
+When the green indicator appears do an Air Dash motion.
-- Overclock Boost: Press forward on the L stick to overclock when you have at least 1 battery segment filled.
+- Overclock Boost: <br />
+Press forward on the L stick to overclock when you have at least 1 battery segment filled.
+- Grab: <br />
-- Grab: Press and hold L or R grip when the grab indicator appears (only in level_1).
+Press and hold L or R grip when the grab indicator appears (only in level_1).
+- WallGrind: <br />
-- WallGrind: Jumping into a Billboard attaches you, hold L or R grip and push yourself off the wall to jump off.
+Jumping into a Billboard attaches you, hold L or R grip and push yourself off the wall to jump off.
+- Phone: <br />
-- Phone: L stick click to open and close, L stick to navigate, Y to select an app.
+L stick click to open and close, L stick to navigate, Y to select an app.

 ## ⚠️ Known Issues: